Our sustainability risk framework

 - Country exclusions beyond mere compliance with international trade controls.

 Our Sustainability Risk Framework is based on the principles of respecting human rights and protecting the environment.
-Through detailed policies, the framework applies these principles to seven sectors in which we perceive major sustainability risks: the defence industry, oil and gas (including oil sands and hydraulic fracturing), mining, dams, animal testing, forestry, pulp & paper and oil palm, and nuclear weapons proliferation.
-(The list of key concerns addressed by the eight policies can be viewed at media.swissre.com/documents/Swiss_Re_SBR_policy_concerns.pdf)
+Through detailed guidelines, the framework applies these umbrella policies to seven sectors in which we perceive major sustainability risks: the defence industry; oil and gas (including oil sands and hydraulic fracturing); mining; dams; animal testing; forestry, pulp & paper and oil palm; and nuclear weapons proliferation.
+(The list of key concerns addressed by the policies and guidelines can be viewed at reports.swissre.com/corporateresponsibility-report/2016/cr-report/risk-intelligence/our-sustainability-riskframework/policies.html)

 The Sensitive Business Risks process

-Each of the eight policies of our Sustainability Risk Framework contains criteria and qualitative standards which define precisely when a transaction may present a “sustainability risk”.
-In 2015, we introduced a new online tool which enables our underwriters to screen all transactions for their possible impacts on the local environment and on the human rights of the affected people and workforces.
+Each of the two umbrella policies and seven sector guidelines of our Sustainability Risk Framework contains criteria and qualitative standards which define precisely when a transaction may present a “sustainability risk”.

-Number of sensitive business transactions referred to our sustainability expert team
+Number of sensitive business transactions referred to our team of sustainability experts

 This decision takes the form of a binding recommendation either to go ahead with the transaction, to go ahead with certain conditions attached or to abstain from it.
 If there is disagreement about the recommendation, the case can be escalated to the next management level, ultimately to the Group Chief Risk Officer and the Group Executive Committee.